RealTeeCee/DataStructureAndAlgorithm/English/Homework/Homework3_Conjunctions.md

 -  No, I  won't join the party even though I also want to attend.
 4. Is she coming with us?
 -  Yes, She is coming with us though though she has to go a long way.
-5. Did you enjoy this movie ?
+5. Did you enjoy this movie?
 -  No, I don't enjoy this movie although It has a lot of high techniques.

 * Group 6: Purpose
-1. What do you write the email for ?
+1. What do you write the email for?
--  I write the email so that I can express all my idea.
+-  I write the email so that I can express all my ideas.
-2. What does he buy new laptop for ?
+2. What does he buy a new laptop for?
--  He buys new laptop in order that he can finish his work quickly.
+-  He buys a new laptop in order that he can finish his work quickly.
-3. What does she review report for?
+3. What does she review the report for?
--  She reviews report so that she can find new better solution for her team.
+-  She reviews the report so that she can find new better solutions for her team.
-4. What does he work hard for ?
+4. What does he work hard for?
 -  He works hard so that he can help others
-5. What do we obey the law ?
+5. What do we obey the law?
--  We obey the law that we can make a better society.
+-  We obey the law so that we can make a better society.